Talhasiddiqui2/signsverse-client-portal/README.md

 Dynamic Data Filtering: Only displays relevant "Open," "In Progress," or "Completed" tasks to keep the client focused on what matters.

-2. Automated Analytics & Reporting
+2. Automated Analytics & Reporting.
 Stats Grid: Automatically calculates and displays Total Projects, Combined Deal Value, and overall Active Task counts.

 Design Preview System: Smart detection of "Design Artfile" links from Zoho CRM fields to allow one-click design approvals.